 What is a resale?

-A resale property is a shared ownership home that the current owner bought as a new build or from an existing shared owner and now wishes to sell on.
+A resale is a shared ownership home that the current owner bought as a new build or from an existing shared owner and now wishes to sell on.
 They vary greatly in terms of age, size, type and location.
 It's still the same shared ownership government-backed product but you normally purchase at least the share that the seller currently owns.

 Resales are second hand homes and are therefore sold as seen.
 We recommend that buyers satisfy themselves that appliances and services are in good working order; this is no different to buying and owning a home on the private market.